We encourage public involvement in the planning application process and you can be involved through:

 - upon receipt of a decision notice either for refusal or approval (where the applicant is aggrieved by any condition imposed)

-Development Management is split into two teams of Planning Officers that cover North and South Teams within Wealden.
+Two teams of Planning Officers cover the North and South areas of the District.

 North Team covering Buxted, Crowborough, Danehill, Fletching, Forest Row, Framfield, Frant, Hadlow Down, Hartfield, Isfield, Little Horstead, Maresfield, Mayfield, Rotherfield, Uckfield, Wadhurst, Withyham.

 South Team covering Alciston*, Arlington, Berwick*, Chalvington and Ripe, Chiddingly, East Hoathly, Hailsham, Heathfield and Waldron, Hellingly, Herstmonceux, Hooe, Horam, Laughton, Long Man*, Ninfield, Polegate*, Selmeston*, Warbleton, Wartling, Westham, Willingdon and Jevington*.